-Non-wearable: Create one non-wearable sewn item, or set of items, demonstrating at least 2 skills from above, in addition to those learned in the prior grade.
+Non-wearable: Create one non-wearable sewn item, or set of items, demonstrating at least 2 skills listed below.

-Wearable: Create one clothing article or a simple two-piece outfit to be worn by the 4-H member or another person demonstrating at least 3 skills below, in addition to those learned in prior grades.
-Seam finishes are recommended on all exposed seam (except knits).
-Interfacing, understitching and trimming should be used when appropriate.
+Wearable: Create one clothing article or a simple two-piece outfit to be worn by the 4-H member or another person demonstrating at least 3 skills listed below.